View meeting's sessions and poster gallery

 Not able to attend the HBV endpoints meeting in London?

-You can now tune in to view sessions you have missed or want to review.
+You can now tune in to view sessions you have missed or want to review on our webcast library.

 Scientific Organising Committee

 - Prof. Markus Cornberg, Germany